SchwarzIT/community-stackit-go-client/README.md

       -keyout private_key.pem -out public_key.pem -subj "/CN=unused"
    ```

+2. Create a serivce account in one of your STACKIT projects & make sure to assign permissions to it

+3. Get your access token from the portal (from the developer tools, network tab)

-2. Create a service account key:
+4. Create a service account key:

    - Create a file called `create_sa_key.go` and put it in the same directory as the RSA key pair